numpy/numpy.org/content/en/benchmark.md

 #### Transonic - JIT

 We used Transonic jit to accelerate our code.
 To implement this we used Pythran (Ahead-Of-Time) compiler in Just-In-Time mode.
-This algorithm took 0.01 seconds for input datasets with 16 points, 0.05 seconds for input datasets with 32 points and 0.17 seconds for input datasets with 64 points.

 #### Transonic - Boost: Pythran

 Pythran is an Ahead Of Time compiler.
 This module takes a Python file as an input then converts it into some kind of interface which makes the code faster.
 Transonic's boost decorator replaces the python function with the pythranized function.
-This algorithm took 10.37 seconds for input data of 16 points, 41.88 seconds for input data with 32 points and 160.15 seconds for input data with 64 points.

 ## Results